 Thinking of planning a trip to Raja Ampat?

-In total we have spent over three months in Raja Ampat, and understand how daunting it can be planning a trip here, especially with such limited information online.
+In total we have spent nearly half a year in Raja Ampat, so we totally understand how daunting it can be planning a trip here, especially with such limited information online.
 That’s why we have created some handy guides to help our fellow travellers get the most out of their adventure!

 For more information on travel logistics, accommodation, snorkel and dive advice, plus budget tips and tricks please check out our Raja Ampat Travel Guide.
 Our homestay recommendations and detailed reviews for both divers and snorkellers can be found here.